-Binary component hydrogels, consisting at the phobic and hydrophilic guanine analogs or derivatives, can also improve the lifetime stability of guanosine-derived hydrogels.
-In 2008, McGown et al. developed the guanine derived hydrogel in terms of hydrophobic guanosine and hydrophilic 5'-GMP in KCl so trunt^[60] For one thing 5'-GMP contributes to solubilize insoluble guanosine, for anothe the issolubility of gelator guanosine promotes the gelation of 5'-GMP at lower concentrations.
+Binary component hydrogels, consisting of hydrophobic and hydrophilic guanine analogs or derivatives, can also improve the lifetime stability of guanosine-derived hydrogels.
+In 2008, McGown and co-workers developed the guanine-derived hydrogel in terms of hydrophobic guanosine and hydrophilic 5'-GMP in KCl solution.^[59] For one thing 5'-GMP contributes to solubilize insoluble guanosine, for another the insolubility of gelator guanosine promotes the gelation of 5'-GMP at lower concentrations.
 Thus, the resulting binary system has the potential to possess high stability with adjusting the proportion of 5'-GMP and guanine.
-Similarly, aimed at solving the insoluble problem of guanine, Rowan and Jamieson adopted soluble 2',3',5'-tri-O-acetylguanosine to form a novel hydrogel a year later.^[61] The authors suggested that the long lifetime and thermomechanical behavior derived from appropriate ratio of hydrophilic and hydrophobic contents.
+Similarly, aimed at solving the insoluble problem of guanine, Rowan and co-workers adopted soluble 2',3',5'-tri-O-acetylguanosine to form a novel hydrogel a year later.^[60] The authors suggested that the long lifetime and thermomechanical behavior derived from appropriate ratio of hydrophilic and hydrophobic contents.
 Consequently, controlling the ratio of soluble and insoluble solvents is the key of applying binary component.

-Next, it is found that the gelation concentration can sharply decreased as well with aid of borate ester.
-In 2014, Davis and Peter constructed a hydrogel utilizing borate ester and only 0.5 equiv.
+Next, it is found that the gelation concentration can sharply decrease as well with aid of borate ester.
+In 2014, Davis and coworkers constructed a hydrogel utilizing borate ester and only 0.5 equiv.
 MB(OH)4.
-Due to the chelation of two guanosine with a single borate anion, insoluble guanine and the accompanying crystal problems were resolved.^[62] In the following year, the exploration of the effect of central metal cations was conducted by the same group.
-The strongest hydrogel was produced by adding K+, while the weakest one was from Li+.^[3e] Thus, they tried to improve the stability of Li+ guanine borate ester system.
-With thioflavin T as a molecular chaperone, a faster hydrogelation and stronger lifetime stability were obtained via tectrostatic interactions.
-The interesting result presents a potential value in disposing environmenta pollution as the fibrillar network of hydrogel makes it easy to bind cationic dyes(5) Nevertheless, the non-specific electrostatic interactions between dyes and hydrogel mature in the application of hydrogels to positively charged pollutants.
+Due to the chelation of two guanosine with a single borate anion, insoluble guanine and the accompanying crystal problems were resolved.^[61] In the following year, the exploration of the effect of central metal cations was conducted by the same group.
+The strongest hydrogel was produced by adding K+, while the weakest one was from Li+.^[3c] Thus, they tried to improve the stability of Li+ guanine borate ester system.
+With thioflavin T as a molecular chaperone, a faster hydrogelation and stronger lifetime stability were obtained via electrostatic interactions.
+The interesting result presents a potential value in disposing environmental pollution, as the fibrillar network of hydrogel makes it easy to bind cationic dyes.^[62] Nevertheless, the nonspecific electrostatic interactions between dyes and hydrogel might limit the application of hydrogels to positively charged pollutants.

-Apart from the forementioned typical equadruplex hydrogel, a supramolecular one deriving from Ag-GMP dimers was also developed for dealing with dye effluents.^[56a] The construction of Ag-GMP nanofilament hydrogeles based on the chelating between Ag+ ions and GMP.
-Notably, without using repeater heating/cooling or acidic pH, or by adding excess alkai metals e.g., sodium and potassium, the application range of the self-associated hydrogel can be extended, accordingly.
-For example, without addition of substantial sodium solution, the hydrogel can be extended to mobilize of active proteins such as cytochrome c and thus bring peroxidase activity.
+Apart from the forementioned typical G-quadruplex hydrogel, a supramolecular one deriving from Ag-GMP dimers was also developed for dealing with dye effluents.^[55a] The construction of Ag-GMP nanofilament hydrogels is based on the chelating between Ag+ ions and GMP.
+Notably, without using repeated heating/cooling or acidic pH, or by adding excess alkai metals, e.g., sodium and potassium, the application range of the self-associated hydrogel can be extended, accordingly.
+For example, without addition of substantial sodium solution, the hydrogel can be extended to mobilize active proteins such as cytochrome c and thus bring peroxidase activity.

-These studies based on guanine-based hydrogels demonstrated that they have various of potential applications including sensors, sorbents, and immobilization carriers.
-We can systematically vary the gelators and non-gelators to expend the elasticity and long-term stability of the hydrogels, and subsequently improve the application scope of DNA hydrogels.
+These studies based on guanine-based hydrogels demonstrated that they have various potential applications including sensors, sorbents, and immobilization carriers.
+We can systematically vary the gelators and nongelators to expand the elasticity and long-term stability of the hydrogels, and subsequently improve the application scope of DNA hydrogels.